mstudiva/Mcav-Annotated-Transcriptome/tagSeq_TranscriptomeAnnotation_README.txt

 # Transcriptome Annotation, version March 20, 2020
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com)
 # for use in generating transcriptome annotation files for Montastraea cavernosa
-# also includes the concatention of M. cavernosa and Cladocopium sp. (formerly Symbiodinium Clade C) transcriptomes
+# also includes the concatention of M. cavernosa and Cladocopium spp. (formerly Symbiodinium Clade C) transcriptomes

 #------------------------------
 # BEFORE STARTING, replace, in this whole file: